samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Attunement

-Some magic items require a creature to form a bond—called Attunement—with them before the creature can use an item’s magical properties.
+Some magic items require a creature to form a bond—called Attunement—with them before the creature can use an item's magical properties.
 A creature can have Attunement with no more than three magic items at a time. *See also* chapter 6 ("[Magic Items](/sources/dnd/phb-2024/equipment#Attunement)").

 ---